 SIMPLE 401(k) plans.
 Employers with 100 or fewer employees and no other retirement plan may establish SIMPLE 401(k) plans.
-Deferrals of SIMPLE participants may not exceed 10,500.
-SIMPLE participants aged 50 or over may make additional "catch-up" deferrals of up to 2,500.
+Deferrals of SIMPLE participants may not exceed \$10,500.
+SIMPLE participants aged 50 or over may make additional "catch-up" deferrals of up to \$2,500.
 All contributions are immediately fully vested.
-In lieu of the ADP test, SIMPLE plans are subject to special contribution requirements, including a lower annual elective deferral limit and either a matching contribution not exceeding 3 percent of compensation or non-elective contribution of 2 percent of compensation.3
+In lieu of the ADP test, SIMPLE plans are subject to special contribution requirements, including a lower annual elective deferral limit and either a matching contribution not exceeding 3 percent of compensation or non-elective contribution of 2 percent of compensation.
+Employer contributions and employee deferrals may be made to SIMPLE IRAs under rules very similar to those applicable to SIMPLE 401(k) plans.